myselfhimself/gmic-py/CONTRIBUTING.md

 Hello fellow developer!
 Here is some help for working on the project :)

+# Disambiguation
+- G'MIC is the name of the C++ framework and language altogether.
+- `gmic` is the name of both the Github project and CLI executable.
+- `gmic-py` is the project name for the G'MIC Python binding, though its Python module (or package name) is just `gmic`
+- thus we do not `import gmic_py` but `import gmic`.

 # Cleaning, Formatting, Building and Testing
 - the gmic-py binding is super skinny and consists in files `gmicpy.cpp`, `gmicpy.h` and `setup.py` mostly.
 Pytest test cases belong in the `tests/` directory.
 - no specific IDE was used to build the code, sometimes vim, gedit, pycharm etc